jolexa/apigw-multiregion-lambda-backend/README.md

 ## Things I learned

 To be honest, I learned the most about Step Functions.
-The reset was just figuring out the proper `boto3` code.
+The rest was just figuring out the proper `boto3` code.
 * Step Functions are tricky to get proper syntax (json in yaml, tricky [spec](https://states-language.net/spec.html) to understand, etc)